The Man McMaster Couldn’t Fire

 Cernovich has cited White House sources repeatedly in his reports, though he has told me that he doesn’t know who his sources are and relies on burner phones to keep in touch with them.

 One of the most recent McMaster-related leaks was to the AP last week; sources said McMaster had told foreign officials he disapproves of Trump’s closeness with Russia.
 The story made West Wing senior staff “furious,” according to a senior White House official, who added “if true, a man of honor would resign.”

-Furthermore, this official said, those who think NSC officials are exerting broad influence over policy are misreading the current NSC by comparing it to the Obama-era one, where “they were micromanagers who had a long screwdriver and were fundamentally calling the shots even on tactical- level operations in places like Syria and Iraq.”
+Furthermore, this official says, those who think NSC officials are exerting broad influence over policy are misreading the current NSC by comparing it to the Obama-era one, where “they were micromanagers who had a long screwdriver and were fundamentally calling the shots even on tactical-level operations in places like Syria and Iraq.”

-“I’ve never seen the media [more] united about a topic than around Ezra and that’s a cause of curiosity amongst anyone with some sense of skepticism,” said the White House official who is close to Cohen-Watnick.
+“I’ve never seen the media [more] united about a topic than around Ezra, and that’s a cause of curiosity amongst anyone with some sense of skepticism,” says the White House official who is close to Cohen-Watnick.

 Cohen-Watnick’s allies see the leaks about him as evidence of a concerted campaign backed by his detractors in the intelligence community.
 They suggest that this is motivated by his conflict with the CIA.
 And they have a different theory as to why he has retained his job, and why he’s drawn attacks: It’s because, they insist, he’s good at what he does.

 “He’s a genuinely funny, sardonic, very intelligent, interesting human.
 He’s not a robot or the way he’s been portrayed,” says one of the senior White House officials.
 “That human element has been I think completely lost in all of the coverage of him.”